 If so, read on because it’s our aim to help you answer this common thought for you with what comes next.

-The internet makes everything easy; you can go online to aa.org and select your region to find a list of meetings near your home, school or work.
+To find a list of meetings near your home, school or work:

 However, there are also advantages to finding out more about local AA meetings in other ways:

-- Ask your recovery counselor, therapist or sober coach: Professionals who have already worked with you are aware of your unique situation and can recommend meetings whose ‘flavour’ will suit your tastes.
+- Ask your recovery counsellor, therapist or sober coach: Professionals who have already worked with you are aware of your unique situation and can recommend meetings whose ‘flavour’ will suit your tastes.

 - Ask peers for recommendations.
 Chances are that the people you got sober with in treatment, have some experience as to what meetings they liked and would recommend to newcomers.

 - Ask AA members for recommendations.
 If you go to a meeting and don’t really feel at home with the crowd, ask the person who chaired the meeting if they can point you to a meeting that has more of whatever you can relate to: young people, old-timers, women, men, LGBTQ+, addicts…